-Receiving a scholarship doesn't have to mean that someone wrote you—or your school—a check for your tuition and fees.
-When schools themselves give scholarships, they usually just erase what you owe for the year or semester.
+Receiving a scholarship doesn't necessarily have to mean that someone wrote you—or your school—a big check to cover your tuition and fees.
+Schools typically "erase" what you owe for the year or for the semester when they award full scholarships themselves rather than receiving funds from a third party.
 You effectively attend for free.
-These scholarships are often awarded for academic excellence or to recruit students for sports programs.

-Then there are grants, sometimes called fellowship grants, which are intended to pay for a specific area of research or study.
-Pell Grants are an exception.
-They’re needs-based.
-The student’s economic situation is disadvantaged to the point that he would not be able to attend college without that financial help.
+Grants, sometimes called "fellowship grants," are intended to pay for a specific area of research or study.
+Pell grants are an exception—they're need-based.
+The student’s economic situation is typically so disadvantaged that they would not be able to attend college without this financial help.

-These sources of funding are not usually considered income, so they’re not taxable as such.
-But we’re talking taxes here, so insert a big “BUT…”
+These sources of funding are not typically considered income, but they're taxable under some circumstances.

 Where Are You Going to School?

-The first qualifying rule for a tax-free scholarship addresses where you'll be attending school.
-You must use the scholarship money to attend an “eligible educational institution."
+The first qualifying rule for a tax-free scholarship involves where you'll be attending school.
+You must use the money to go to what the IRS refers to as an “eligible educational institution."

-This means the institution’s primary purpose is to provide post-secondary education and instruction.
-It has one or more established curricula, an enrolled student body, and a facility dedicated to teaching.
+This means that the institution’s primary purpose is to provide post-secondary education and instruction.
+It has one or more established curricula and an enrolled student body, and it maintains a facility dedicated to teaching.

-And just intermittently taking an unrelated class or two or four won’t cut it where the IRS is concerned.
+Intermittently taking a random class or two isn't sufficient for the IRS.
 You must be pursuing a degree.
-Otherwise, the scholarship is taxable income to you.
+Otherwise, the scholarship is taxable income.

-This rule might not be as clear-cut as it seems on the surface.
-For example, room and board is not a qualified education expense.
-Your scholarship is partially taxable if it pays for your tuition and fees and it also provides for a roof over your head while you’re attending classes.
-The IRS takes the position that the room-and-board portion of the scholarship represents income to you, at least if your scholarship designates that this is what some of the money should be used for.
+For example, room and board aren't qualified education expenses, so a portion of your scholarship will be taxable if it pays for your tuition and fees and also provides for a roof over your head and meals.
+The IRS takes the position that the room-and-board portion represents income to you, which you're spending on personal needs.

-The same goes for things like groceries, medical expenses, and insurance premiums.
-These costs aren't considered qualified, either, and if you use any of the scholarship money for transportation purposes, that makes it taxable.
+The same goes for groceries, medical expenses, and insurance premiums.
+These costs aren't qualified either.
+It's also taxable income if you use any of the money for transportation purposes.

 Some Factors Don't Matter

-Some factors will not automatically make your scholarship taxable, at least not by themselves if you meet the other rules.
+Some factors won't automatically make your scholarship taxable, at least not by themselves and if you meet the other rules.

 It doesn't matter what entity or individual gives you the money.
-The same rules apply.
-In fact, your grandfather can even avoid paying a gift tax if he gives the money directly to your school on your behalf.
+In fact, your grandfather can even avoid paying gift tax if he gives the money directly to your school on your behalf.

-Payments received under the GI Bill aren't considered to be scholarships or taxable income, and you won't have to pay taxes on your scholarship if you attend school in another country simply because it’s not located on American soil.
-But you must meet all the other criteria.
+Payments received under the G.I.
+Bill aren't considered to be scholarships or taxable income, and you won't have to pay taxes on your scholarship if you attend school in another country.
+You must meet all the other criteria, however.

-And, of course, student loans aren't taxable because they’re not representative of income—you have to pay that money back.
+Student loans aren't taxable, because they aren't representative of income—you have to pay that money back.